Machine Uptime Monitor User Manual

 Move Devices Closer

 Its possible that there was an environmental change at the install location that is causing the Wireless range of the sensor to be reduced.
-To check for this it is recommended to just move the sensor closer to the gateway and press the RESET button to see if the sensor_mode message with the mode of RUN is received.
+To check for this it is recommended to move the sensor closer to approximately 3 feet or 1 meter from the gateway and press the RESET button to see if the sensor_mode message with the mode of RUN is received.

 If it is determined that it is a range issue you can check that the antenna is fully seated.
 If there appears to be no issue with the antenna this can usually be resolved by adding a Repeater between the Sensor and the Receiver/Gateway running Node-Red.